arlac77/key-value-transformer/README.md

 # key-value-transformer

-Replaces key value pairs in a stream of lines
+Scans and replaces key value pairs in a stream of lines

 ```js
 import { keyValueTransformer } from "key-value-transformer";